edqx/node-smhw-client/README.md

 ```

 ## Other
-Might write documentation if anyone uses this, but for now just look around.
+Full documentation is available on the wiki [here](https://github.com/edqx/node-smhw-client/wiki).
 I am not responsible for anything you do using this library.